Externships in Higher Ed for PhD Students

 If you are interested in working at an office not listed here, or if you are a University Office interested in hosting an extern, please contact Brooke Stanley at firstname.lastname@example.org.

 Applicants are asked to commit 8-12 hours total to their chosen office, although additional time is encouraged if the extern desires more hours and if this is feasible for the center.
 Externships will take place in March or April of 2018; scheduling will vary according to particular projects and the availability of both the extern and host.
 Career Services will work with all parties to determine a mutually agreeable time.
 All externships should be completed by the end of April 2018.

 Candidates should submit the following materials combined into one PDF attachment:

 - a cover sheet with your full name, preferred gender pronouns, department or program, first semester of enrollment at Penn, anticipated graduation date, and the first- and second-choice offices to which you are applying.
-(A form will be available to download in January 2018)
+(Fill out this form)

 - a brief personal statement (maximum of 500 words) that addresses professional career goals and how participation in this program will help meet them; and expectations and desires for the externship experience.

 - a curriculum vitae or resume

 All application materials should be submitted to Tara Giangrande (email@example.com) with the subject line: PHD EXTERNSHIP APPLICATION.

 If you have any questions about this program, please contact Brooke Stanley (firstname.lastname@example.org).